Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select-menu.md

 </View>
 ```

-This menu starts with a starting selected item.
+This select starts with a starting selected item.
 One of the items is disabled
 and thus cannot be selected.

 ```js